 His original name was Sunday Adeniyi and he was born on 22nd September 1946 in Oshogbo, Ondo State of Western Nigeria to a royal Yoruba family.
 His father was Church organist and his mother was a market trader.
 Sunny is well known to be one of the most influential Afro-juju musicians as he was also a songwriter and multi-instrumentalist.
 He formed the group called African Beats which he later changed the name to Golden Mercury whose music was characterized with the use of Yoruba talking drum

 With his Afro genre of music, King Sunny became the first African to be nominated twice for a Grammy.
 Notable amongst his music albums are Odu (1998).
 In 2009 King Sunny Adé was inducted into the Afropop Hall of Fame, at the Brooklyn African Festival in the United States and he humbly dedicated the award to the Late Michael Jackson.

 Read More From Spinditty

 Currently, King Sunny Ade runs his non-profit organisation called the King Sunny Adé Foundation, and is also working with the Musical Copyright Society of Nigeria.

-His full name was Chief Stephen Osita Osadebe, and he was born on March 1936 in Atani, Anambra located in Southeastern Nigeria.
-Chief Osadebe as he was popularly (because he is a titled high chief in Igboland) called is a singer-songwriter, and record producer and was also known as the father of Igbo highlife music.
+His full name was Chief Stephen Osita Osadebe, and he was born on March 1936 in Atani, Anambra, located in Southeastern Nigeria.
+Chief Osadebe, as he was popularly (because he is a titled high chief in Igboland) called, was a singer-songwriter and record producer who was also known as the father of Igbo highlife music.
 His music was influenced by his personal life experience, trials, and tribulations.

 On 11 May 2007, Chief Osadebe passed away in St. Mary's Hospital Waterbury, Connecticut, USA after suffering from severe respiratory difficulties.